joshzcold/Cold-Family-Feud/readme.md

 > if you use this format, then this script will auto generate point values
 > using the point_generator script/lib above

-you convert lots of csv files into cold_family_feud .json format
+You can convert lots of CSV files into cold_family_feud .json format

 ```sh
 ❯ ./scripts/parse_csv -h